Sorry, you need to enable JavaScript to visit this website.

-Delivered toChildren aged 8-12 with social and emotional support including children with Autism, Anxiety Disorders, ADHD and general friendship difficulties.
+Delivered toChildren aged 8 to 12 with social and emotional support including children with Autism, anxiety disorders, ADHD and general friendship difficulties.

 Delivered byAllied Health clinicians, education staff and other professionals working with children.
 Typically, Psychologists, Special Educators, Occupational Therapists, Speech Pathologists etc.

-The program is ideally co-facilitated by two trained SAS Facilitators with a group of four to six children (minimum of three children).
-Alternatively, a single SAS Facilitator may deliver the program to one to four children.
+The program is ideally co-facilitated by 2 trained SAS Facilitators with a group of 4 to 6 children (minimum of 3 children).
+Alternatively, a single SAS Facilitator may deliver the program to 1 to 4 children.

 • School Support, Weekly Teacher Tip Sheets: Teachers are updated on the skills and content Cadets are learning each week and provided guidance on how they can support the application of skills in the classroom and playground.
 This occurs through providing a series of SAS Teacher Tip Sheets, access to the child's Skill Tracker, teacher consultation, school visits, and an optional school staff presentation.